mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 ## Overwrite CSS properties in selective components
-To overwrite CSS properties of selective components, pass an ID to the relevant component and target the right CSS property.
+To adjust CSS properties for specific components, like altering the appearance of a selected [Card][vizro.models.Card] rather than all Cards, you'll need to target the correct CSS selector based on the component hierarchy.

-For more information, see this [CSS selectors tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selector_structure).

-Let's say we want to change the background and font-color of one [`Card`][vizro.models.Card] instead of all existing Cards in the Dashboard.
-We can use the ID of the outermost Div to target the inner sub-components of the card.
-Note that all our components have an ID attached to the outermost Div, following the pattern `"{component_id}_outer"`.

-To achieve this, do the following:
+If you're unfamiliar with CSS selectors, you can refer to this [tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selector_structure) for guidance.

+Here's how you can do it:
-1. Pass a custom `id` to the relevant `Card`, for example: `Card(id="my_card", ...)`
+1. Assign a unique `id` to the relevant `Card`, for example: `Card(id="my-card", ...)`
-2. Take a look at the source code of the component to see which CSS Class you need to target such as `"card"`
+2. Review the component's source code to find the appropriate CSS class or element you need to target.
-3. Use CSS selectors to target the right property by using the ID of the outermost Div `"my_card_outer"`
+It's essential to understand the relationship between the targeted CSS class or element and the component assigned the `id:
+   - The `id` is provided to the `dcc.Markdown` component inside the `Card`.
+   - The `dcc.Markdown` component is wrapped inside a parent container with the class name `"card"`.
+   - The text is wrapped inside `<p>` elements that are descendants of the `dcc.Markdown` component.

+For instance, if you aim to modify the background and font color of a specific card, you'll need to target the parent container with the class "card" and the `<p>` elements, which are children of the `dcc.Markdown` with the `id`.

 !!! example "Customizing CSS properties in selective components"
     === "my_css_file.css"
     ```css
+    /* Apply styling to parent */
-    #my_card_outer.card {
+    .card:has(#my-card) {
-      background-color: white;
+      background-color: red;
     }

+    /* Apply styling to children */
-    #my_card_outer .card_text p {
+    #my-card p {
       color: black;
     }
     ```
     === "app.py"
         ```py
-        import os
         import vizro.models as vm
         from vizro import Vizro

         page = vm.Page(
             title="Changing the card color",
             components=[
-                vm.Card(id="my_card", text="""Lorem ipsum dolor sit amet consectetur adipisicing elit."""),
+                vm.Card(id="my-card", text="""Lorem ipsum dolor sit amet consectetur adipisicing elit."""),
                 vm.Card(text="""Lorem ipsum dolor sit amet consectetur adipisicing elit.""")
                      ],
         )